-The Alliance for Working Together was started in 2002 as just a small informal group (15 or 20) to discuss topics of interest and as a way to reach out to other manufacturers in the region.
-The AWT has since then been meeting to address issues, challenges and best practices.
+The Alliance for Working Together (AWT) was started in 2002 as a small,informal group of manufacturers, who met to discuss topics of interest and best practices among local manufacturers.
 Finding skilled workers was quickly identified as one of the top challenges for our manufacturers.
 Promoting rewarding careers in manufacturing became the core mission of the organization.
-The AWT consortium now includes about 100 members manufacturing companies (and growing) all engaged to work toward the sustainability of manufacturing in our community.
+In 2012, the AWT Foundation became a 501-(c)3 non-profit.
+Since then, the AWT Foundation now has 500+ manufacturing company, community organization, and school members.

-The AWT is hard at work to change the overall perception of manufacturing.
-The group realizes the need for educators, counselors, parents and others to understand what a career path in manufacturing is all about.
+The AWT Foundation is hard at work to change the overall perception of manufacturing.
+The group realizes the need for educators, counselors, parents and others to understand the importance of manufacturing as a viable career path.
 As manufacturing continues to grow fast in Northeast Ohio and the future looks promising, there is still a critical shortage of skilled workers to satisfy growing demand and replace baby-boomers who are approaching retirement.
 This is going to create a huge hole for employers in the manufacturing/machine trades industry unless future generations enter the field.
-The AWT is focused on working with all aspects of the community to promote careers in manufacturing.